blues/app-accelerators/36-vending-machine-monitor/README.md

 { "active": true, "text": "Power failure" }
 ```

 On power failure, the app waits `DEFAULT_WAIT_BEFORE_SLEEP_MS` in case it's just a brief power glitch.
 Should power resume during that time, the alert is cleared and the app continues operating normally.
-Otherwise, the Notecard and Host sleep for 5 minute intervals (`DEFAULT_SLEEP_PERIOD_MS`), or until power is restored and the alert is cleared.
+Otherwise, the Notecard and host sleep for 5 minute intervals (`DEFAULT_SLEEP_PERIOD_MS`), or until power is restored and the alert is cleared.

 ```json
 { "active": false, "text": "Power restored" }